DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-05-17-round-5-accessibility-research-findings.md

 ### Rendering issues on Android using Google Chrome

-1 participant with a visual impairment uses an Android phone and Google Chrome.
+One participant with a visual impairment uses an Android phone and Google Chrome.
 They experienced a lot of rendering issues with the service, which were inconsistent throughout.
 The font sizes and wrapping changed on different pages throughout the service.

 ### The feedback form is difficult to read for someone with a severe visual impairment

-1 participant with a severe visual impairment found the feedback form difficult to read and navigate.
+One participant with a severe visual impairment found the feedback form difficult to read and navigate.
 This is due to the font size and colour contrasts.
 As a result, they had to zoom in a lot and use their physical magnifying glass.
 Due to the amount they had to zoom in, they said they ’lost their bearings’ with the rest of the form.

 ## Next steps